deanstein/CinderellaCityProject/README.md

 	- ManageFPSControllers.cs
 		- Responsible for managing the location, rotation, and behavior of FPS Controllers (player) in Scenes
 	- ManageNPCControllers.cs
-		- Responsible for managing which 3D mall patrons (non-player characters) get which animation controllers, and for switching between the animations during gameplay
+		- Responsible for mapping between 3D mall patrons (non-player characters) and animation controllers, depending on name or gender
 	- ManageProxyMapping.cs
 		- Responsible for mapping between proxy objects and associated prefabs, like people and trees
 	- ManageSunSettings.cs